Portfolio

 Our Sectors

-Our high conviction, thematic investment approach has led to a portfolio concentrated in sectors with outsized growth potential, which we believe will continue to outperform.6
+Our high conviction, thematic portfolio is concentrated in sectors with outsized growth potential, which we believe will continue to generate strong performance.

 Property Sector1

-Past performance does not guarantee future results.
-Financial information is approximate and as of April 30, 2023, unless otherwise noted.
+Represents BREIT’s view of the current market environment as of the date appearing in this material only.
+Past performance does not predict future returns.
+Financial information is approximate and as of February 29, 2024, unless otherwise noted.
 The words “we”, “us”, and “our” refer to BREIT, together with its consolidated subsidiaries, including BREIT Operating Partnership L.P. (the “Operating Partnership”), unless the context requires otherwise.
+See “Important Disclosure Information” below, including “Trends”.

 NAV Calculation and Reconciliation.
 This material contains references to our net asset value (“NAV”) and NAV based calculations, which involve significant professional judgment.
 Our NAV is generally equal to the fair value of our assets less outstanding liabilities, calculated in accordance with our valuation guidelines.
 The calculated value of our assets and liabilities may differ from our actual realizable value or future value which would affect the NAV as well as any returns derived from that NAV, and ultimately the value of your investment.
 As return information is calculated based on NAV, return information presented will be impacted should the assumptions on which NAV was determined prove to be incorrect.
 NAV is not a measure used under generally accepted accounting principles (“GAAP”) and will likely differ from the GAAP value of our equity reflected in our financial statements.
-As of March 31, 2023, our total equity under GAAP, excluding non-controlling third-party JV interests, was $47.4 billion and our NAV was $69.7 billion.
-As of March 31, 2023, our NAV per share was $14.58, $14.36, $14.27 and $14.59 for Class S, Class T, Class D and Class I shares, respectively, and GAAP equity per share/unit was $9.90.
-GAAP equity accounts for net losses as calculated under GAAP, and we have incurred $618.1 million in net losses, excluding net losses attributable to non-controlling interests in third-party JV interests, for the three months ended March 31, 2023.
-Our net losses as calculated under GAAP and a reconciliation of our GAAP equity, excluding non-controlling third-party JV interests, to our NAV are provided in our annual and interim financial statements.
-As of March 31, 2023, 100% of inception to date distributions were funded from cash flows from operations.
+As of December 31, 2023, our total equity under GAAP, excluding non-controlling third-party JV interests, was $38.9 billion and our NAV was $60.7 billion.
+As of December 31, 2023, our NAV per share was $14.09, $13.87, $13.78 and $14.10 for Class S, Class T, Class D and Class I shares, respectively, and GAAP equity per share/unit was $9.02.
+GAAP equity accounts for net income as calculated under GAAP, and we have incurred $732.0 million in net losses, excluding net losses attributable to non-controlling interests in third-party JV interests, for the year ended December 31, 2023.
+Our net income (loss) as calculated under GAAP and a reconciliation of our GAAP equity, excluding non-controlling third-party JV interests, to our NAV are provided in our annual and interim financial statements.
+As of December 31, 2023, 100% of inception to date distributions were funded from cash flows from operations.
 For further information, please refer to “Net Asset Value Calculation and Valuation Guidelines” in BREIT’s prospectus, which describes our valuation process and the independent third parties who assist us.

-Rental Housing includes the following subsectors as a percent of Real Estate TAV: multifamily (36%, including affordable housing, which accounts for 9%), student housing (10%), single family rental housing (8%), manufactured housing (1%) and senior housing (<1%).
+Rental Housing includes the following subsectors as a percent of real estate asset value: multifamily (25%, including senior housing, which accounts for <1%), student housing (11%), single family rental housing (9%, including manufactured housing, which accounts for 1%) and affordable housing (8%).

-3. As of March 31, 2023.
-The FTSE Nareit US Real Estate Index Series is a comprehensive family of REIT-focused indexes that span the commercial real estate industry, providing market participants with a range of tools to benchmark and analyze exposure to real estate across the US economy at both a broad industry-wide level and on a sector-by-sector basis.
-The percentage of fixed-rate financing is measured by dividing (i) the sum of our consolidated fixed-rate debt, secured financings on investments in real estate debt with matched underlying interest rate exposure, and the outstanding notional principal amount of corporate and consolidated interest rate swaps, by (ii) total consolidated debt outstanding.
+3. Reflects 86% fixed-rate liabilities as of March 31, 2024.
+The percentage of fixed-rate financing is measured by dividing (i) the sum of our consolidated fixed-rate debt, secured financings on investments in real estate debt, and the outstanding notional principal amount of corporate and consolidated interest rate swaps, by (ii) total consolidated debt outstanding inclusive of secured financings on investments in real estate debt.

 4. Reflects comparison between the South and West regions versus the rest of the United States as defined by NCREIF.
-Population growth reflects U.S. Bureau of Economic Analysis, as of June 22, 2022.
-Represents 5-year compound annual growth rate of population from mid-quarter Q1 2017 to mid-quarter Q1 2022.
-Job growth reflects U.S. Bureau of Labor Statistics data as of September 16, 2022.
-Represents 5-year compound annual growth rate of seasonally adjusted employees on nonfarm payrolls from August 2017 to August 2022.
-Higher wage growth reflects U.S. Bureau of Labor Statistics, as of August 24, 2022.
-Represents 5-year compound annual growth rate of employment-weighted average weekly wages from Q1 2017 to Q1 2022.
+Population growth reflects U.S. Bureau of Economic Analysis, as of June 30, 2023, which can be found at https://apps.bea.gov/iTable/iTable.cfm?reqid=70&step=1&isuri=1&acrdn=4.
+Represents 5-year compound annual growth rate of population from mid-quarter Q1 2018 to mid-quarter Q1 2023.
+Job growth reflects U.S. Bureau of Labor Statistics data as of June 30, 2023.
+Represents 5-year compound annual growth rate of seasonally adjusted employees on nonfarm payrolls from April 2018 to May 2023.
+Higher wage growth reflects U.S. Bureau of Labor Statistics, as of June 30, 2023.
+Represents 5-year compound annual growth rate of employment-weighted average weekly wages from Q4 2017 to Q4 2022.
 See “Important Disclosures Information—Trends”.

-5. BREIT invests primarily in U.S. commercial real estate and to a lesser extent in countries outside of the U.S. The select markets that are named represent BREIT’s top 10 metropolitan statistical areas (“MSAs”) by portfolio weighting.
-BREIT is invested in additional MSAs which are not named above.
-“Region Concentration” represents regions as defined by NCREIF and the weighting is measured as the asset value of real estate properties and unconsolidated property investments for each regional category (South, West, East, Midwest, Non-U.S.) divided by the total asset value of all (i) real estate properties, excluding the value of any third-party interests in such real estate properties, and (ii) unconsolidated property investments.
+5. BREIT invests primarily in U.S. commercial real estate and to a lesser extent in countries outside of the U.S. “Region Concentration” represents regions as defined by the National Council of Real Estate Investment Fiduciaries (“NCREIF”) and the weighting is measured as the asset value of real estate properties for each regional category divided by the asset value of all real estate properties, excluding the value of any third-party interests in such real estate properties.
+Sunbelt markets refer to the South and West regions as defined by NCREIF.
+The four states displayed accounted for 44% of BREIT’s real estate asset value as of March 31, 2024.
 “Non-U.S.” reflects investments in Europe and Canada.
 Please see the prospectus for more information on BREIT’s investments.
 Total asset value is measured as (i) the asset value of real estate investments (based on fair value), excluding any third-party interests in such real estate investments, plus (ii) the equity in our real estate debt investments measured at fair value (defined as the asset value of our real estate debt investments less the financing on such investments), but excluding any other assets (such as cash or any other cash equivalents).
 The total asset value would be higher if such amounts were included and the value of our real estate debt investments was not decreased by the financing on such investments.
 “Real estate investments” include wholly-owned property investments, BREIT‘s share of property investments held through joint ventures and equity in public and private real estate-related companies.
 “Real estate debt investments” include BREIT‘s investments in commercial mortgage-backed securities, residential mortgage-backed securities, mortgage loans and other debt secured by real estate and real estate related assets, as described in BREIT‘s prospectus.
 The Consolidated GAAP Balance Sheet included in our annual and interim financial statements reflects the loan collateral underlying certain of our real estate debt investments on a gross basis.
 These amounts are excluded from our real estate debt investments as they do not reflect our economic interest in such assets.
-As of April 30, 2023, BREIT’s total asset value was $124 billion.
+As of March 31, 2024, BREIT’s total asset value was $113 billion.

 Rental Housing